tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

   * Show how easy refactoring is with good tests.
 Perhaps turn a loop into a .any? or .all?
 * Exceptions
 * Debugging
+  * Coding a new application is more about debugging and troubleshooting than we think at first

 #### Lecture Notes/Links